DeepRegNet/DeepReg/docs/tutorial_registration.md

 ### Weakly-supervised

-When intensity based loss is not available for the image pair one would like to register, the training can take an additional pair of corresponding moving and fixed labels, represented by binary masks, to compute a label dissimilarity (feature based loss) to drive the registration.
+When there is no intensity based loss that is appropriate for the image pair one would like to register, the training can take a pair of corresponding moving and fixed labels (in addition to the image pair), represented by binary masks, to compute a label dissimilarity (feature based loss) to drive the registration.

 Combined with the regularisation on the predicted displacement field, this forms a weakly-supervised training.
 An illustration of an weakly-supervised DDF-based